feincms/feincms3/README.rst

-feincms3 provides additional building blocks on top of django-content-editor_ and django-cte-forest_ which make building a page CMS (and also other types of CMS) simpler.
+feincms3 provides additional building blocks on top of django-content-editor_ and django-tree-queries_ which make building a page CMS (and also other types of CMS) simpler.

 Consult the documentation_ or the example project feincms3-example_ for